nagaraju9951/linux-commands/README.md

 # Target group

 Target Groups can be used with both Application Load Balancers (ALB) and Network Load Balancers (NLB).
 When a request is received by the load balancer, it is routed to a specific Target Group based on the rules and conditions defined in the load balancer.
 The Target Group then routes the request to a set of targets that meet the criteria specified in the Target Group configuration.

+# Launch Configurations
+  Launch Configurations are a way to define the specifications of instances to be launched in an Auto Scaling group.

+# Auto Scaling Groups
+ Auto Scaling group is a way to automatically launch and manage multiple instances based on the conditions you specify.
+ Bebfore auto scaling you have to create the launch template

+ steps : 1. create launch template.
+ 	  2. create auto scaling group
+	  3. add name and launch templete.
+	  4. add Elastic load ballance.
+	  5. confiure the scaling policies.